 Speaking of risk, they require a minimum FICO score of 680 from the primary wage earner (with some exceptions), and will typically approve you based on income as long as the corresponding lender does.

-The REX HomeBuyer down payment is meant to close concurrently with the home purchase, with the down payment provided directly to the escrow company at closing.
+The Unison HomeBuyer down payment is meant to close concurrently with the home purchase, with the down payment provided directly to the escrow company at closing.

 When it comes time to sell, they get their piece of the appreciation.
 There is a 30-year maximum term, so if you happen to still be in the home, you’ll need to pay the company out based on the value of your home at that time.

 You can also buy out the homeownership investment in as early as three years by obtaining a third-party appraisal to assign a market value.

 It’s important to note that if you happen to sell within three years of obtaining the down payment, “special provisions apply” that improve the company’s investment outcome.
 In other words, I think they charge you a higher rate of return.